Water... use it twice!

 Grey water systems give homeowners the chance to collect grey water and use it a second time for garden irrigation - saving between 30 and 50 percent on water costs.

-Collecting grey water and using it for irrigation can be a big part of your water-saving programme at home, but it must be approached correctly to avoid endangering the health of your family and pets and damaging plants in your garden.
+Collecting grey water and using it for irrigation can be a big part of your water-saving program at home, but it must be approached correctly to avoid endangering the health of your family and pets and damaging plants in your garden.

 What is grey water?